 In 2022, the SUMP development process was in complete execution.
-Despite time constraints from previous delays, Ambato has finalised the SUMP and is preparing for the adoption and implementation.
-Citizen participation was key to clearly identifying the inclusion gaps that need to be addressed by the city's mobility system.
+Despite time constraints from previous delays, Ambato has finalised the SUMP and is preparing for its adoption and implementation through its Mobility Master Plan.
+Citizen participation was key to clearly identifying the inclusion gaps that needed to be addressed by the city's mobility system.